ossillate-inc/packj/README.md

 * name of the registry or package manager, pypi or npm
 * name of the package to be vetted

+**NOTE**
-**NOTE** Packj has only been tested on Linux.
-You will have to install dependencies first using `pip install -r requirements.txt`
+- Packj has only been tested on Linux.
+- You will have to install dependencies first using `pip install -r requirements.txt`
+- Supports only Python2.7

 ```
 $ python main.py pypi krisqian